JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 > _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most important user group and user goals._

 #### Pawsitive Connections
-The purpose of this website is to develop a humanitarian website that supports pet owners and animal shelters by fulfilling their needs financially.
+The purpose of this project is to develop a humanitarian website that supports pet owners and animal shelters by fulfilling their needs.
 Donations of all kinds are accepted, whether it be monetary or physical items.
 (Macca, Jordan, Nick)

 ### Glossary and Acronyms